Grevillea pythara: Description

+Taxonomy

-TaxonomyGrevillea pythara was first formally described in 1994 by Peter Olde and Neil Marriott in the journal Nuytsia from specimens collected by Olde near Pithara in 1992.
+Grevillea pythara was first formally described in 1994 by Peter Olde and Neil Marriott in the journal Nuytsia from specimens collected by Olde near Pithara in 1992.
 The species was discovered by Jan Wellburn, who requested that the specific epithet be named after her father's farm "Pythara", where the species grows near one of its boundaries.

 Distribution and habitat

 Pythara grevillea is only known from one population in three groups along less than 1 km of road verge.
 Fewer than 300 plants are known near Dalwallinu growing in weedy remnant vegetation on a disturbed road reserve.

+Conservation status

-Conservation statusGrevillea pythara is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.
+Grevillea pythara is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.
 The threats to the species include its small population size, severe weed infestation, trampling by stock and road maintenance.